roomorama/Caldroid/README.md

 3) The package is renamed from ```com.caldroid``` to ```com.roomorama.caldroid```.

 4) The ```FIT_ALL_MONTH``` key has been renamed to ```SIX_WEEKS_IN_CALENDAR```.
 The display of calendar also depends on this parameter: if it is true, calendar always display 6 weeks in a calendar.
 Else, calendar will resize dynamically to the dates gridview.

+5) The project has been converted to support Gradle and Android studio.
+It will move away from Eclipse project structure, to make support for Maven and Gradle easier.
+If you need Eclipse project, download source in tag `eclipse_project`.

 License
 =======